frikkfossdal/Vespidae/developLog/README.md

 - there is something weird going on in how clipped polylines are grouped into continous paths.
 I need to debug the data structure in the infill function to work this out.
 - Its currently missing the logic to select number of shells and add these to the output.
 I'm not sure if I want to keep this on a separte shell-function.

+# 3105_2022

+I have to make some philosophical decissions about Vespidae should treat input data on multiple layers.
+For example the way offsetting is set up now it will add all inputed polygons into one list and run the offset function **one time** with that list as input.
+The way things are set up now the solution will be outputted on one single plane which is no good when we have multi-layer.

+I did a couple of prototypes and I think this could make sense.
+I made a function that sorts inputted curves to a list which uses the layer height (z-height) as index.
+Then I can loop over the list and do clipper operations for each layer.
+This will work both on inputs with only single layers or on multi-layer input.
+I could add a booleaen input that selects weather it should be sensitive for this (for speed), but I dont really think there is to much to gain from this.

+Ok I got this working for infill.
+This is actually a pretty smooth workflow.
+I'll try to add layer-sensitivity to infill component now.